Analyzing iShares U.S. Real Estate ETF's Unusual Options Activity | Benzinga

 Analyzing iShares U.S. Real Estate ETF's Unusual Options Activity

-iShares U.S. Real Estate ETF (NYSE:IYR) shares experienced unusual options activity on Friday.
-The stock price moved up to $107.31 following the option alert.
+Shares of iShares U.S. Real Estate ETF (NYSE:IYR) saw some unusual options activity on Wednesday.
+Following the unusual option alert, the stock price moved down to $106.19.

 Three Indications Of Unusual Options Activity